finos/legend/docs/tour/tour.md

 Continuing with our goal of integrating with user's change management systems, the pipeline to generate this Java jar is implemented as a Gitlab pipeline.
 The pipeline generates and publishes the Jar to a repository such as Maven Central or the Gitlab project's registry.

-The Gitlab pipeline definition can be found here - https:
+The Gitlab pipeline definition can be found here - [https://gitlab.com/finosfoundation/legend/showcase/legend-showcase-project-guided-tour/-/tree/master](https://gitlab.com/finosfoundation/legend/showcase/legend-showcase-project-guided-tour/-/tree/master).

 Execution is then just a question of downloading and executing this jar.